django-cms/django-cms-mgmt/tech-committee/about.md

 The TC may also include representatives of the django CMS community who are not developers but who have a valuable expertise in key fields (user experience, design, content management, etc).

 Want to join the TC?
-Please see below.
+Please join the [#technical-committee](https://discord-tech-committee-channel.django-cms.org) and get in touch with the team to get involved.
+The team will then instruct you on how to participate in the weekly meeting.